s0ulm4n/captain-sonar/README.md

 ~~7) Connect movement with engineering systems: every time a move is attempted, you need to click on an engineering node before the sub actually moves.
 UI should somehow indicate that, but not enforce it yet.~~

-8) Add partial implementation of the Weapons/Powers systems and UI.
-No separate player roles still.
+~~8) Add partial implementation of the Weapons/Powers systems and UI.
+No separate player roles still.~~

+9) Add player roles + a DEV MODE role that acts as every role at once.

+Tech debt:

+1) There are definitely possible race conditions, at least when receiving acks from engineer and first mate.
+Need to add mutex to deal with them.
+See https://www.nodejsdesignpatterns.com/blog/node-js-race-conditions/

+2) How to handle a situation when the captain orders a move, but the first mate can't charge any systems because they are all already fully charged.